GOLD AND FOOD SILVER: THE MOST FREQUENT QUESTIONS

 No. When processed in very thin layers (tenths of a micron), culinary gold and silver are tasteless and absolutely undetectable to the palate.
-Gold Chef products, guaranteed by the impeccably controlled processing of Giusto Manetti Battiloro, are the thinnest available on the market.
-Moreover, edible gold and silver are composed of pure metals: 23 carat gold and 100% silver.
+Gold Chef products, guaranteed by the impeccably controlled processing of Giusto Manetti Battiloro (a historic company that has been working gold leaf in Florence since 1600), are the thinnest available on the market.
+Moreover, edible gold and silver are composed of pure metals: 24 carat, 23 carat gold and pure silver.
 They contain no copper, which is harmful to the body, and no substances of animal origin.
-Gold and silver are hypoallergenic, gluten-free and suitable for decorating any type of recipe, sweet and savory dishes, as well as drinks, such as cocktails, liqueurs and spirits.
+Gold and silver are food allergen-free and suitable for decorating any type of recipe – in compliance with local regulations(*) – as sweets and savory dishes, as well as drinks, such as cocktails, liqueurs and spirits(*).

 How are edible gold and silver products made?

-Gold Chef real edible gold is Made in Italy and is obtained by processing ingots, following procedures in line with the principles of General Manufacturing Purpose (GMP) good manufacturing and in compliance with Italian and European laws.
-The gold used is traceable and responsibly sourced and its processing is guaranteed by Giusto Manetti Battiloro, a company based in Florence, Italy, that has specialized in the treatment of precious metals since 1600.
+Gold Chef real edible gold is Made in Italy and is obtained by processing ingots, following procedures in line with the principles of General Manufacturing Practice (GMP) good manufacturing and in compliance with Italian and European food hygiene laws.
+The used gold comes from responsible sources and its processing is guaranteed by Giusto Manetti Battiloro, a company based in Florence, Italy, that has specialized in the treatment of precious metals since 1600.
 During production, the company carries out as many as 10 product control steps before releasing it onto the market.

 Is buying gold and silver food online safe?

-Certainly, provided that the products are purchased exclusively from producers who area certified for food production and sale, and not from producers and retailers who do not provide all of the appropriate guarantees in terms of origin and food safety.
+Certainly, provided that the products are purchased exclusively from producers who are authorized for food production and sale, and not from producers and retailers who do not provide all of the appropriate guarantees in terms of origin and food safety.

 How much do culinary gold and silver cost?